ZTETool/ZTE-MU5001-HACK/README.md

 ## INSTALATION

 - For the V1 approach just copy and paste the code in the browser console as usual(works in any browser).
+Also can be obfuscated and saved as a favorite as before, but obfuscated version is not released yet.

-- For the V2 approach, load it as an unpacked extension in Firefox.
-Open the `about:debugging` page, click "This Firefox" on the left, and then click "Load Temporary Add-on."
-Select the `manifest.json` file in your extension directory where you downloaded this project.
-The extension will run automatically when the active tab is `http://192.168.0.1/*`.
+- For the V2 approach, go to the releases page, download the xpi file, install in your browser, allow incognito if needed.
+The extension will run automatically when the active tab is `http(s)://192.168.0.1/*` or `http(s)://ufi.ztedevice.com/*`.

 ## FEATURES